Consumers Want Conditioned Pears

 We live in a ripe-and-ready, “want-it-now” society.
 This means many produce shoppers only buy fruit they can eat immediately or soon after purchase.

 Studies show 50% of pear buyers want to eat their pear within 2 days of purchase, and 71% consume them within 3 days of bringing them home.
 Retailers have the opportunity to satisfy consumer desire by displaying conditioned pears.

-Consumers are shopping at multiple retail outlets these days, so a retailer that is known for consistently ripe fruit can capture more of the consumer’s dollar and place them ahead of competition.
+Consumers are shopping at multiple retail outlets these days, so a retailer that is committed to flavor and is known for consistently ripe fruit can capture more of the consumer’s dollar and beat the competition.

 What are conditioned pears?

 The pear industry uses the term conditioned to describe pears that have been brought to the “just starting to ripen” state.
 The conditioning process is a completely natural one.
 Pears are placed in a ripening room, warmed to room temperature, and treated with ethylene (which naturally occurs in fruit as it ripens).
 They are then cooled back down.
 Conditioned pears that are cooled to 32F to 34F will stay firm throughout the storage and shipping process and won’t dramatically ripen further until placed back at room temperature.